mattpolzin/JSONAPI/README.md

 You can always use `NoMetadata` if this JSON API feature is not needed.

+#### `LinksType`

+The third generic type of a `JSONAPIDocument` is a `Links` struct.
+A `Links` struct must contain only `Link` properties.
+Each `Link` property can either be a `URL` or a `URL` and some `Meta`.

+You can specify `NoLinks` if the document should not contain any links.

 #### `IncludeType`

-The third generic type of a `JSONAPIDocument` is an `Include`.
+The fourth generic type of a `JSONAPIDocument` is an `Include`.
 This type controls which types of `Entity` are looked for when decoding the "included" part of the JSON API document.
 If you do not expect any included entities to be in the document, `NoIncludes` is the way to go.
 The `JSONAPI` framework provides `Include`s for up to six types of included entities.
 These are named `Include1`, `Include2`, `Include3`, and so on.

 **IMPORTANT**: The number trailing "Include" in these type names does not indicate a number of included entities, it indicates a number of _types_ of included entities. `Include1` can be used to decode any number of included entities as long as all the entities are of the same _type_.